MrAsian/Tetris/README.md

 - `Right`: Moves the block to the right.
 - `Z`: Rotates the block counter clockwise.
 - `X`: Rotates the block clockwise.
+- `Space`: Drops the block all the way down.

 # Contributors
 @MrAsian